mozilla/bug-handling/policy/feature-flags.md

 #### What if we want to hold a feature over a release cycle and not promote it?

-On merge day, the `behind-pref` flag would change from the previous to the new Beta or Nightly value, and remain preffed off in other versions.
+On merge day, the `behind-pref` flag would retain it's earlier value, and remain preffed off in other versions.

 #### What if I want to enable parts of my feature in Nightly?

 If your feature is incomplete, but some functionality is avalable, then mark `behind-pref` as `nightlyNN+2`.
 Do not request `qe-verify` until the feature is complete.

+If you plan to incrementally add functionality to Nightly over a number of release cycles, then you can use a single `meta` bug to keep track of functionality, but don't promote the feature to `Beta`.

-If you intend to release functionality over a number of releases, then each set of functionality should be treated as a separate `[meta]` bug subject to the process described in this document.
+If you intend to implement functionality over a number of Beta and Release cycles, then each set of functionality should be treated as a separate `[meta]` bug subject to the process described in this document.

 ### Tracking queries